-Based on the aforementioned internal Risk Assessment process, the content of this section is structured as follows:
+Using the above-mentioned architecture for identifying and analysing risks and events, the content of this section is structured as follows:

-1. Risk factors corresponding to Strategic Events which might affect the materiality of the risks contained in CaixaBank Group's Corporate Risk Taxonomy, particularly focused on the recent pandemic caused by the SARS-CoV-2 coronavirus ("COVID-19");

-- 2. Risk factors linked to the main quantitative and qualitative risk indicators of the Corporate Risk Taxonomy, ordered by materiality within each one of their respective categories; and - 3.
-Risk factor of the Issuer's credit rating. - 4.
-Risk factor regarding the announced merger with Bankia.
+- 1. Risk factors corresponding to Strategic Events which might affect the materiality of the risks contained in the Taxonomy, particularly focused on the recent pandemic caused by the SARS-CoV-2 coronavirus ("COVID-19") and the merger with Bankia. - 2.
+Risk factors linked to the main quantitative and qualitative risk indicators of the Taxonomy, ordered by materiality within each one of their respective categories. - 3.
+Risk factor of the Issuer's credit rating.